Welcome — I’m Sarah, a qualified and experienced Counsellor and Clinical Supervisor.

 I have experience of working as a Counsellor and Psycho-educational Group Facilitator for an NHS Tier 3 weight management provider, where I received specialist training to work with obesity and patients with a high BMI, as well as an understanding of bariatric surgery.
 I have also worked for a residential rehabilitation programme offering counselling to those in recovery from drug and/or alcohol addiction, as well as volunteering as a Bereavement Counsellor for Cruse Bereavement Care.

-I am an Accredited Registered Member of the British Association for Counselling and Psychotherapy (BACP).
+I am an Accredited Registered Member of the British Association for Counselling and Psychotherapy (BACP) and work within their Ethical Framework for Good Practice.
 Accreditation means that my “practice has been deemed to meet [the BACP’s] higher standard as a competent, ethical and independent practitioner”.
-I work within the BACP’s Ethical Framework for Good Practice.
-I am fully insured, have ongoing clinical supervision and regularly attend courses to enhance my knowledge and professionalism.
+In addition, I hold Accredited Professional Registrant status with the National Counselling and Psychotherapy Society (NCPS) and adhere to their Code of Ethics.
+Fully insured and committed to best practice, I engage in regular clinical supervision and undertake ongoing professional development to enhance both knowledge and standards of care.

 Training and Qualifications